 In my previous blog post, we have learnt the steps to create registry keys and values using Win32 app method and also using Intune remediations method.
-Both these methods demostrate creation of registry key and values in HKLM registry node.
+Both these methods demonstrate creation of registry key and values in HKLM registry node.

 In this blog post, we will see how to create registry keys and values in HKCU registry node using Intune device remediations.
 Please note that Intune remediations requires Windows 10/11 Enterprise license.
-For more information, please refer to the prerequistes section.
+For more information, please refer to the prerequisites section.

-If you prefer to use Win32 app method to deploy registry key and values in HKCU node, you can use the this link.
+If you prefer to use Win32 app method to deploy registry key and values in HKCU node, you can use this link.
 You will need to export the registry keys and values from HKCU node and while creating deployment, select Install behavior as User to deploy the scripts under user context.

 Deployment of reg keys and values using Win32 app method